top of page

 Welcome to our meshwork

-To better acknowledge and value the relational work that happens in our research, we use the metaphor of ‘meshwork.’
+To better acknowledge and value the relational dimensions of our research, we use the metaphor of ‘meshwork.’
 It highlights the lines along which individuals, knowledges and research practices grow, develop and intersect.
 'Meshworking' involves paying attention to what happens in the interstices of methods, subject positions, roles, and evaluative criteria.
-'Meshwork' requires us to become better attuned to the histories and trajectories of people and places encountered in research practice.
+'Meshwork' requires us to become better attuned to the histories and trajectories of people, materials and places encountered in research and creation practice.
 Our research meshwork is about becoming skillful in recognizing entanglements, and through mindful practice, creating new possibilities for the flourishing of life along diverse lines.
+Our research meshwork welcomes scientists and creatives who are interested in learning by doing research and craft.

 bottom of page